-(Washington, DC) - Congresswoman Annie Kuster (NH-02) released the following statement on the resignation of President Trump's national security advisor Michael Flynn:
+(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on the failure of the Republican “skinny repeal” bill in the Senate this morning.

 In The News

 WINDHAM — During a tour of the Interstate 93 expansion project surrounding Exit 3 on Monday afternoon, state transportation officials shared highlights of construction progress in the state's southern tier.

 Last month, I held a roundtable in Berlin to hear from North Country veterans about some of the issues that most concern them.
 As a member of the U.S.

 NASHUA –The founder of a Nashua wireless network has news that may surprise people: He doesn’t save any money by employing a worker overseas.

 BERLIN – The state needs to promote manufacturing as a career to high school students if the region and country want to regain manufacturing jobs that moved offshore participants in a roundtable discussion told U.S. Congresswoman Annie Kuster Friday.

 Businesses in the Monadnock Region know what they need to grow: More training in high-demand fields, better infrastructure to help convince employees to relocate here and ways to reduce the debt burdening recent graduates.

 SALEM — When Mary Johanna Brown started her own company two decades ago, she wanted advice from experienced entrepreneurs.

 “They ended up being all men,” she said.